nyggus/rounding/README.md

 ```

-To round all the values in this structure, you would need to build a dedicated script for that.
+To round all the values in this structure, you would need to build a dedicated function.
 With `rounder`, this is a piece of cake:

 ```python
 >>> rounded_x = r.round_object(x, digits=2, use_copy=True)